SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 ## My avatar floats above the ground

 - Make sure your floor level is correct using OVRAdvancedSettings' fix floor function.
-- Increase your user real height in VRChat or any equivalent setting in other games.
+- Increase your User Real Height in VRChat or any equivalent setting in other games.

 ## My legs don't bend